Access a Mendix Model Using Web API

 Introduction

-This how-to describes how to use the Model Access API, which allows access to the Mendix model.
+This document describes how to use the Model Access API to access the Mendix model.

 Using the Model Access API

-The model is split in several components exposed via studioPro.app.model object.
+The model is split into several components exposed through the studioPro.app.model object.
 Currently supported components are:

 • buildingBlocks